franreysaycon/-nextjsv12-stitches-reactquery_boilerplate/README.md

 **To run tests,**
 ```
-yarn test
+pnpm test
 ```

 **To commit and trigger commitizen / lint staging,**
 ```
-yarn commit
+pnpm commit
 ```
-TIP: I highly suggest you check your lint stage first with `yarn lint-staged` since you might need to redo everything if a check failed. (sorta a punishment >:P).
+TIP: I highly suggest you check your lint stage first with `pnpm lint-staged` since you might need to redo everything if a check failed. (sorta a punishment >:P).

 **To release something and update the CHANGELOG automatically complete with tags,**
 ```
-yarn release
+pnpm release
 ```

 ### What's included?